 We also suggest paying Disney Springs a visit because it’s free to visit and free to park.
 They also have street performances that are so much fun to watch.

-4. Visit the beaches
+4. Visit Florida Beaches

-Instead of going to places with entrance fees, you can visit some of the many beaches in Florida.
+Instead of going to places with entrance fees, you can visit some of the many beautiful beaches in Florida.
 Walking along the shore is relaxing and FREE.